Geothermal heat pumps explained

 • Water Leaks: Water leaks can indicate a problem with the system’s condensate drain.
 Contact a professional to resolve the issue and prevent further damage.

-READ MORE Wind energy applications in HVAC
+READ MORE Integrating tidal energy in HVAC

 3. When to Call a Professional